acerolatz/Acerola/README.md

 # APK

-The APK is available in the project's Releases tab here on GitHub.
-Feel free to verify the APK with online analysis tools such as https://www.androidfreeware.net/apk-check or https://sisik.eu/apk-tool.
-Alternatively, you can use an Android Emulator to safely test the app.
+To use the Acerola app, download and install the latest APK from the "Releases" tab on GitHub.
+You can verify the APK with online analysis tools such as https://www.androidfreeware.net/apk-check or https://sisik.eu/apk-tool.
+Alternatively, use an Android emulator to safely test the app.

 # Safe Mode

-When Safe Mode is enabled, it behaves like a simple to-do list, and you can only access the pornhwas with a password you set yourself.
+When Safe Mode is enabled, the app behaves like a simple to-do list, and you can only access the pornhwas with a password you set yourself.
 Safe Mode can be enabled in the settings.

 If you forget the password, it cannot be reset or recovered.
-You must delete the app data via Android or iOS settings to regain access to the main content.
+You must clear the app's data via your Android settings to regain access to the main content.

 <div style="display: flex; flex-wrap: wrap; gap: 2%;">
   <img style='max-width: 720px' src="github/images/settings.webp" width="49%" alt="Academy Image 1" />